spessasus/spessasynth_lib/docs/synthesizer/index.md

 ### soundfontManager

 The synthesizer's soundfont manager.
-Refer to [The soundfont manager](sound-bank-manager.md) for more.
+Refer to [the sound bank manager](sound-bank-manager.md) for more.

 ### keyModifierManager